barroqt/catapult-dao/docusaurus/docs/intro.md

 - [Node.js](https://nodejs.org/en/download/) version 16 or above:
   - When installing Node.js, you are recommended to check all checkboxes related to dependencies.
+- [Hardhat-shorthand](https://hardhat.org/guides/shorthand.html) (npm i -g hardhat-shorthand)

 ## Start the Catapult

 Here is the way to launch the project.
-You will need two instance.
+You will need two instances.
 One for the backend, propulsed by hardhat and running on Avalanche Fuji Network.
 The other one is a Dapp built with React.